Squagward/slate-1/source/includes/_rendering.md

 }
 ```

 Rendering has to be done every frame of the game, otherwise it will only be on the screen for one frame.
-The RenderOverlay Trigger is called every frame of the game, so it is required for rendering.
-All of the actual
-rendering code will go inside this function, although it could be separated into separate ones.
+There are many different render triggers, and they all start with `Render`.
+The most common render trigger is RenderOverlay: this trigger fires every frame with no conditions.

 ## Setting priority